Learning Reward Functions for Robotic Manipulation by Observing Humans: Related work

 \paragraph{Time-contrastive embeddings} Sermanet \emph{et al.} \cite{sermanet2018time} propose to use distances in an embedding space learned with a time-contrastive objective, but only consider reward learning for a single task, whereas we learn a single multi-task reward model.
 Moreover, while \cite{sermanet2018time} propose to directly imitate a human demonstration at 1:1 speed, we instead define the task with a goal image from the robot's observation space.
 As we show experimentally, \cite{sermanet2018time} needs a nearly identical alignment in the initial states, execution speed and cropping between the video and the robot observations, which is a significant limitation.
 By contrast, our inverse RL approach requires less supervision and allows the robot to potentially outperform the demonstrator, either by executing the task faster or by finding a more optimal trajectory.
+Concurrently to our work, Ma \emph{et al.} \cite{ma2022vip} use implicit time-contrastive learning to train a task-agnostic visual reward function related to our time-contrastive model.
+However, their approach also does not consider the potential asymmetry of dynamics that our regression model can represent.

 \paragraph{Functional distance} Our work is also related to estimating functional (also called dynamical) distance between states from online \cite{hartikainen2020dynamical} or offline robot data \cite{tian2021model}.
-Most related to our method, Tian \emph{et al.} \cite{tian2021model} use an offline dataset and use estimated time-to-goal as a value function in a model predictive control loop.
 However, both works use only robot data from the same environment, without transfer of the action or observation spaces.
 Our approach is instead based on estimating the state-value function of the demonstrated behavior drawn from an unknown action space.